Tipton teenager rescued from White River

 “With the river being high, I can see why everyone wanted to get out,” Julian said.

-Julian said it was his understanding that Hill was standing on a log awaiting rescue.
+Julian added it was his understanding that Hill was standing on a log awaiting rescue.

-“He’s stable and okay,” he said.
-“A little wet, but otherwise seemed okay.
+“He’s stable and OK,” he said.
+“A little wet, but otherwise he seemed OK.
 The Pendleton Fire Department did good work.”

-Hill was being transported by the Frankton ambulance to a local hospital for observation.
+Hill was being transported by a Frankton ambulance to a local hospital for observation.

 Anderson and Chesterfield/Union Township fire departments also responded.